-Eskes has been part of several state and national committees, including chairing the PA Program Relations Committee and the Continuing Medical Education Committee for the California Academy of PAs (CAPA) and serving on the Conference Curriculum committee and the Project Access subcommittee for the Physician Assistant Education Association.
-She also served on the Board of Directors for CAPA for several years.
-She has published several articles and features in the Journal of Physician Assistant Education as well as the Journal of the American Academy of PAs.
+She has been part of several state and national committees, including chairing the PA Program Relations Committee and the Continuing Medical Education Committee for the California Academy of PAs (CAPA) and serving on the Conference Curriculum committee and the Project Access subcommittee for the Physician Assistant Education Association.
+She also served on the Board of Directors for CAPA for several years as Secretary and Vice President.
+She has authored and co-authored several articles and features in the Journal of Physician Assistant Education as well as the Journal of the American Academy of PAs.

 Celebrating 25 years of innovation!
 25.kgi.edu.